hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 > SFTP user is the same user group as root here

-If you want to use encrypted password when run hyper container, please goto  [FAQ5](#5can-i-use-an-encrypted-password-for-sftp)
+If you want to use an encrypted password when running hyper container, please goto  [FAQ5](#5can-i-use-an-encrypted-password-for-sftp)

 ## Attach FIP